Clinical Rotations and Continuity Clinic

 The attending for the ICU team is one of our UC Davis pulmonary faculty who rotates at the VA.
 The CCU attending is one of several outstanding VA cardiology faculty.
 The night ICU attending in-house helps housestaff with complicated patients and procedures after hours.

-Residents and interns have eight weeks of Ambulatory Blocks each year.
+Residents and interns have at least eight weeks of Ambulatory Blocks each year.
 During these weeks residents have 3 continuity clinic sessions and go to subspecialty medicine and non-medicine specialty (e.g. dermatology, gynecology, urology, PM&R) clinic sites.

 - Interns who select the Research Track do the curriculum during these blocks.